artsy/README/RFCs/codepush-for-mobile-releases.md

 ## How is this RFC resolved?

-- [ ] I made a tech plan (that I have started) for how we set up the PR list and the releases.
+- [ ] I make a tech plan (that I have started) for how we set up the PR list and the releases.
 - [ ] Get the tech plan approved, and further work continues from there.